An Open Letter to All Photographers

 Digital files hold no trace of time and space, and they can't be linked to a real experience,

-but what the software operator has instructed.
+except for what the software operator has instructed.
 We should raise questions about who are

 their fabricators and if copyright can be assigned to an entity that, by design, has no